 Campers will be given a snack and a drink each evening.
-If your child has a severe allergy, please note the allergy on their Health History form and indicate if you will be providing a snack for your child.
+If your child has a severe allergy, please note the allergy on their Camper Information Form and indicate if you will be providing a snack for your child.

 What should my child refrain from bringing to camp?

 Anything of value should be left at home in order to ensure the safety of your child’s belongings.
 Any type of hand-held computer game, electronic device, cell phone, toy, etc. should not be brought to camp.

 Campers are not allowed to bring cell phones to camp.
 If an emergency occurs and you need to reach your child during camp hours, an emergency contact number will be given at check-in on Sunday evening.